 I specialise in writing personal finance content particularly for women.
 I am passionate about sharing simple information that enables women to better understand perceived complex areas of personal finance.
-Equality in the world of finance is the aim, but we are nowhere near that stage.
+Equality in the world of finance is the aim, we are getting closer, but are still not at that stage.
 The more I and other wonderful personal finance writers can write and share with the world the better.
 Then the more knowledge women will have to make more informed financial decisions.

 There are my three big messages that I would love all women to listen to and take inspiration from.

 Ask for more than you want

 This is something that I constantly see women struggle with.
 Negotiation of pay.
 I have seen it in the work place and very much so in the self-employed work space.
 And is one of the causes of the gender pay gap and subsequently the gender pension gap.

 When you apply for a new job be that in the company you work for or at another company do not be afraid of asking for a higher salary.
 And ask for more than you would be happy with.
 If you would be happy with a £5k pay rise, ask for £10k.
 The likelihood is that there will be a negotiation and you will meet in the middle, hopefully at the level that you are happy with.
 And we can all do with more money!

 The same very much applies to pricing up work in the self-employed world.
 I have spoken with so many women in the blogging world and have given them the confidence to up their prices.
 Value the years of building your brand, your position in a niche, the traffic to your website, the engagement of your audience and price work appropriately.

 I will always say price high.
 If a client really wants to work with you then they will accept that price you quoted.
 Or there might be a negotiation, and you might meet at a price somewhere in the middle.
 Never start a negotiation at your acceptable price as you may end up with less after a negotiation.
 And if they accept your quoted price immediately, you have probably quoted too low.